Werner Enterprises Truck Accident Attorneys

 - Operating without a commercial driver's license

 In addition to its safety violations, Werner Enterprises' fleet was involved in 1,015 crashes during the same period, injuring 445 people and killing 29 more.
 These are not uncommon statistics among freight companies.
-As a leader in the trucking industry, Werner could lead the industry in valuing safety over efficiency, but it does not.
-The Werner Enterprises truck accident attorneys at Arnold & Itkin are shining a light on industry practices by holding companies accountable to the people they've hurt.
+As a leader in the trucking industry, Werner could lead by valuing safety over efficiency, but it does not.
+The Werner Enterprises truck accident attorneys at Arnold & Itkin are shining a light on industry practices by holding trucking companies accountable to the people they've hurt.
 Our work has helped thousands of people secure the money they needed to pay for medical care, replace lost wages, and provide for their families.

 How Carriers Are Making the Roads Unsafe